History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Numerical Study: 1D Elastoplastic Materials

 The HANO used in this study consists of 6 operator layers: $L=3$ standard Fourier layers followed by $M=3$ AEUF layers.
 Each layer employs a spectral resolution of $5$ Fourier modes and a feature channel width of $w = 64$.
 The input to this network consists of a sliding window of the most recent $k = 10$ strain–stress pairs, along with the next strain increment.
 Note that the choice of window size $k$ plays a crucial role in balancing memory length and model complexity.
 A detailed study on the effect of $k$ is presented later in Section \ref{sec:input_length}.

-The effectiveness of the proposed HANO model was evaluated through a benchmark test against two variants of RNN-based models: (1) the original RNN model from \citet{gorji2020potential}, designated as RNN\(_1\), which exclusively uses $k$ strain history data as input, and (2) a modified RNN model, designated as RNN\(_2\), whose input layer is revised to receive the same concatenated strain–stress history window and forthcoming strain increment as the HANO model.
-All data-driven models (HANO and RNNs) are trained with the identical protocol described in Section~\ref{sec:training_schedule}.
+The effectiveness of the proposed HANO model was evaluated through a few benchmark tests against two variants of RNN-based models: \begin{itemize} \item RNN\(_1\): The original RNN model from \citet{gorji2020potential}, designated as RNN\(_1\), which exclusively uses $k$ strain history data as input; \item RNN\(_2\): A modified RNN model, designated as RNN\(_2\), whose input layer is revised to receive the same concatenated strain–stress history window and forthcoming strain increment as the HANO model. \end{itemize}